nils-hamel/eratosthene-suite/README.md

 </p>
 <br />

-This allows to access time-composite model showing very specific feature as element identical from a time to another as on the previous images.

-In a second evolution, the framework and indexation formalism were adapted to be able to ingest, store and broadcast all type of graphical primitives.
-The temporal and multi-scale architecture were then extended to take into account such type of primitive.
+In a second evolution, the framework and indexation formalism were adapted to be able to ingest, store and broadcast all types of graphical primitives.
+The temporal and spatial multi-scale architecture were then extended to take into account such type of primitives.
 As a result, arbitrary large vector models can be handled by the framework :

 <br />
 <p align="center">